 It is important for first-year students to take courses on a letter-graded basis in order to establish a grade-point average for future consideration regarding fellowships and academic appointments.
 Refer to the Graduate Division Policy for more details.

 Sexual Violence and Sexual Harassment Prevention Education

-All students are required to complete the following trainings in order to be able to register for classes.
-This includes two components:
+All students are required to complete the following trainings prior to the start of their first Fall semester or in the first couple of weeks in order to be able to register for classes for the Spring semester:

 - Online training: Students will receive “Sexual Assault Prevention for Graduate Students” training via a personalized link emailed to their berkeley.edu email address and listed as a task in CalCentral.

 - Synchronous training: Students will need to complete the “Cultivating a Respectful Graduate Community” training in-person* during the first semester.

 Remember: Both components must be completed, or a hold will be placed on your Spring registration.
 Students must check their CalCentral for pending tasks such as these trainings that impact their registration for the following semester.

 *In Fall 2022 Synchronous training will be provided remotely, but students must still attend the training live.
 Recordings will not be made available.

 The University’s Statement of Ethical Values and Standards of Ethical Conduct commits everyone in the UC community to the highest ethical standards in furtherance of the University’s mission of teaching, research, and public service.
 It identifies the University’s core ethical values as integrity, excellence, accountability, and respect.